Back to Programs Overview

 Our facilities are state-of-the-art and include:

-• a fully equipped ECCE lab classroom
+• A fully equipped Early Childhood Education lab classroom

-• an observation room to document children’s behaviour and social interactions
+• An observation room to document children’s behaviour and social interactions

-• a toy lending library
+• A toy lending library

-• a preparation room with space and materials to create resources
+• A preparation room with space and materials to create resources

-• spacious interactive classrooms with large windows
+• Spacious interactive classrooms with large windows

-• preparation room technician providing mentoring and tutoring services
+• Preparation room technician providing mentoring and tutoring services

-• an extensive children’s literature collection
+• An extensive children’s literature collection

 Admission requirements